Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 But what do you do if your spouse doesn’t want to work with you on budgeting your money?

-We are going to provide below a few links to some helpful web sites that have articles posted that could possibly help you with this.
-To read the first articles, posted on the terrific web site for the ministry of Focus on the Family, please click on the links below:
+Below are a few links to some helpful web sites that have articles posted that could help you with this.
+Prayerfully read the following articles, posted on the Focus on the Family web site (one on the USA web site and the other on the South Africa web site for this ministry):

 Keep in mind that (as Crown Financial Ministries says, and we agree):

-“We are all stewards of what God has entrusted to us —talents, possessions, income, gifts, family, and jobs —and we must be prepared to give an account of how well we managed all that He has provided.”
-“It is required of stewards that one be found trustworthy” (1 Corinthians 4:2).
+“We are all stewards of what God has entrusted to us —talents, possessions, income, gifts, family, and jobs.
+We must be prepared to give an account of how well we managed all that He has provided.
+‘It is required of stewards that one be found trustworthy’ (1 Corinthians 4:2).”

 Proverbs 16:9 says, "The mind of man plans his way, but the Lord directs his steps."
 How true.
 Why can’t one sit down and work out a budget together?
 Is it fear or joining together the money?
 Do you think someone will get hurt financially?
 Well, I have got some news for you and me… when you marry, you make a covenant with the Lord that says "for better or worse and for richer or poorer."
 Let go of your fears or and communicate in the most loving way you can and know that budgeting will help both of you grow financially.